Nintendo President Explains Why Animal Crossing’s 3.0 Update Released After 4 Years

 Thanks to a question from a Nintendo shareholder at the company’s most recent financial briefing, we have some confirmed insights from Nintendo’s president about the update’s strategy — here’s what the shareholder asked:

-A major free update was released for Animal Crossing: New Horizons in January of this year.
-Additionally, a substantial free update was also released for Splatoon 3.
-What was the business rationale behind releasing these major free updates for existing Switch software after the launch of Switch 2?
+This January, a substantial free update was released for Animal Crossing: New Horizons.
+A sizable free update was also released for Splatoon 3.
+From a business perspective, what is the reasoning behind releasing these kinds of large-scale free updates for existing Nintendo Switch titles after the release of Nintendo Switch 2?

 In response, Nintendo President Shuntaro Furukawa confirmed that the update has succeeded in bringing many customers back to Animal Crossing: New Horizons after having taken a long break, including on Nintendo Switch 2:

-In January, in addition to the free update for Animal Crossing: New Horizons, we also released Animal Crossing: New Horizons Nintendo Switch 2 Edition.
-Since the update, many customers have been playing the game, including those who had stepped away from it for a while and have now returned.
-We’re also seeing an increase in people playing Animal Crossing: New Horizons on Switch 2, so we believe we’ve gotten off to a good start this year.
+In January, in addition to the free update for Animal Crossing: New Horizons, we released Animal Crossing: New Horizons – Nintendo Switch 2 Edition.
+Since the update, many consumers, including those who had taken a break from the game for a while, are now playing Animal Crossing: New Horizons.
+There also are consumers who have decided to play the game again, but this time on Nintendo Switch 2.
+As a result, we believe we have gotten off to a good start this year.

 He continued his comments to point out the obvious — new games need to release regularly to grow the Nintendo Switch 2 — but that Nintendo feels it’s important to keep Switch 1 players engaged, which is exactly what the Version 3.0 update did: